v4sj4n/v4sj4n-site/README.md

 # My Personal Site

-This site is made with React TailwindCSS and Framer-Motion for smooth effects
+This site is made with React, TailwindCSS and Framer-Motion for smooth effects

 [Go check the website](https://v4sj4n.vercel.app)